⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Hevy: Hevy has a more modern, feature-rich interface.
 It's still very usable, but includes more visual elements, animations, and features.
 You'll see muscle group illustrations, exercise animations, and social elements integrated throughout the app.
 Some lifters love this; others find it slightly busy.

-Hevy's design philosophy embraces modern app conventions - smooth animations, colorful charts, social engagement features.
+Hevy's design philosophy embraces modern app conventions: smooth animations, colorful charts, social engagement features.
 It feels more like a comprehensive fitness platform than a pure tracking tool.

 Winner: Strong for minimalists, Hevy for visual learners.
 This comes down to personal preference.
 If you value speed and simplicity above all else, Strong wins.
 If you like a more engaging, feature-rich interface, Hevy wins.